A Timeline of Health Care Reforms 2010 – 2022

 ObamaCare Health Care Reform Timeline 2014

-• The Individual Mandate: There is a tax starting at 1% of your income or $95 and raising to 2.5% of your income or $685 by 2016 for individuals.
-It’s capped at $285 in 2014 for a family, and rises to $2,085 by 2016.
+• The Individual Mandate: There is a tax starting at 1% of your income or $95, which rose to 2.5% of your income or $685 by 2016 for individuals.
+I was capped at $285 in 2014 for a family but rose to $2,085 by 2016.
 It cannot exceed these amounts.
 The tax helps pay for emergency and future coverage you may need.
 The tax penalty is paid on your tax returns.
-This is a “tax” not a “mandate.”
+This is a “tax”, not a “mandate.”

 • Coverage can no longer be denied for your pre-existing conditions.